daringeorgiev/Basic-Algorithms-JS/README.md

 # Basic-Algorithms-JS

-Some of basic algorithms, written in JavaScript
+Some basic algorithms, written in JavaScript

 You can visit the web-application at: [https://basic-algorithms-js.herokuapp.com](https://basic-algorithms-js.herokuapp.com)